 Design firms should be reviewing and analyzing their contracts to understand their rights and obligations related to the impacts created by COVID-19, including review of the following types of clauses:

-- Right to Suspend Work: There are a variety of provisions in a design contract which may entitle the Owner and/or the Design Professional to suspend and/or terminate their
+- Right to Suspend Work: There are a variety of provisions in a design contract which may entitle the Owner and/or the Design Professional to suspend and/or terminate their services.

-- Right to Additional Compensation and/or Contract Time: Most contracts identify the circumstances under which a design professional is entitled to additional compensation and/or additional time in which to perform its
+- Right to Additional Compensation and/or Contract Time: Most contracts identify the circumstances under which a design professional is entitled to additional compensation and/or additional time in which to perform its services.

 - Notice Provisions: Many contracts require notice of claims to be issued within a specific timeframe, in a specific format, and/or to a specific And many contracts include provisions providing that failure to strictly comply with notice provisions constitutes a waiver of claims.

-- The “Contract Documents:” Many contracts incorporate by reference RFPs, proposals, other contracts, and/or terms and conditions, each of which may affect a design firm’s rights and obligations under a design
+- The “Contract Documents:” Many contracts incorporate by reference RFPs, proposals, other contracts, and/or terms and conditions, each of which may affect a design firm’s rights and obligations under a design contract.

 Most design professionals are problem solvers, and may find the idea of reflexively providing notice of a potential claim to their client antithetical to their approach to business.
 By understanding their rights and obligations under their contract, a design firm may assess the most appropriate way to protect themselves related to the on-going pandemic.